FabianPlum/OmniTrax/README.md

 ## Operating System Support

 > [!Important]
 > **OmniTrax** runs on both Windows 10 / 11 as well as Ubuntu systems.
-However, the installation and CPU vs GPU slightly
+However, the installation and CPU vs GPU
-> differs, as well as which Blender version needs to be installed to ensure compatibility of dependencies.
+> inference support differs, as well as which Blender version needs to be installed to ensure compatibility of
+> dependencies.

 |    Operating System    | Blender Version | CPU inference  | GPU inference |
 |:----------------------:|:---------------:|:--------------:|:-------------:|